DasIch/brownie/docs/guides/widgets.rst

 =============================

 If you want to add a dynamic element to a progress bar you have to implement it as a so-called widget.
-This guide will give you additional information on the topic.
+This guide will help you implement one.

 The :class:`~brownie.terminal.progress.Widget` Class
 ----------------------------------------------------